 |The Market Cross, Frisby on the Wreake.|

 Start the guide book's third leg as a field walk follows, hanging close to the hedge and trying no to startle the sheep as the high southern edge of the Wreake valley is scaled, a pretty sharp rise of 20+m to meet the level passage of the A607 Leicester Road, by the stump cross that stands actually pretty tall, taking our last looks back to the river valley before passing over the road and hitting the field walk into East Leicestershire.
 Not that this portion could be counted as being in any way familiar as we off to do 2+ miles across fields without passing over anything more substantial or otherwise accessible than a farm track, aiming roughly south to pass through fields of knee high wheat and shoulder high rapeseed, before aiming uphill through the furrowed pasture in the direction of a wind turbine, startling the sheep and wondering why ancient rights of way never follow the ridges when making a field passage.
 Top out and get sight lines down to Frisby Grange and Hickory Lodge farm before we strike on alongside and through a host of wheat fields before getting the first suggestion of the sunshine due to arrive on the day as we meet the track to Glebe farm, the single most dynamic feature on this stretch, before two more wheat fields follow, giving us a look to Harborough farm, before we meet pasture again.
 It's predictably rough and riotously covered in buttercups, whilst the signs of wildlife are limited to spotting Kestrels hovering around in search of prey, and I can discover the limits of my photographic abilities as I try to take pictures them.
 After what feels like almost an hour of pounding it on the fields, which I've done very little of in Season #7 so far, it's a relief to meet the road surface of Pasture Lane, which takes us to the very top edge of Gaddesby, though the route of the Round won't be taking us into the village, instead joining the footpath at the field edge behind the houses on Paske Avenue, where a guy out doing hedge trimming work pauses to make conversation with me on my walking progress for the day.
 Pass by rapeseed and into pasture, where there's machinery out in the process of haymaking as the field walk heads downhill, along the perimeter edge of Gaddesby Hall, though there are as few vistas to be had to the hall from this side as there were the last time we came this way.
-Once out of the cut grass we touch the paths that were previously made around this side of the county, and we complete our circuit of Gaddesby without ever getting a close look at it, our sight lines kept to a minimum as we pass over the tree lined former driveway down to hall farm, and taking our looks back to St Peter's church as the field walk descends away, keeping the local cattle at a satisfying distance away from our passage.
+Once out of the cut grass we touch the paths that were previously made around this side of the county, and we complete our circuit of Gaddesby without ever getting a close look at it, our sight lines kept to a minimum as we pass over the tree lined former driveway down to hall farm, and taking our looks back to St Luke's church as the field walk descends away, keeping the local cattle at a satisfying distance away from our passage.